A Drug is anything that alters the normal course of body functioning.

 For example, patients in assisted living communities using fentanyl patches for pain should immediately flush their used or unneeded patches down the toilet.
 When you dispose of these patches and certain other powerful medicines down the sink or toilet you help to keep others safe by ensuring that these medicines cannot be used again or accidentally ingested and cause harm.

-You may have also received disposal directions when you picked up your prescription.
-If your medicine is on this list, and you did not receive information containing disposal instructions along with your prescription, you can find instructions on how to dispose of the medicines at DailyMed, by searching on the drug name and then looking in one of the following sections of the prescribing information:
+You may have also received disposal directions when you picked up your prescription. you did not receive information containing disposal instructions along with your prescription, you can find instructions on how to dispose of the medicines at DailyMed , by searching on the drug name and then looking in one of the following sections of the prescribing information:

 Information for Patients and Caregivers